python/typeshed/CONTRIBUTING.md

 Style conventions for stub files are different from PEP 8.
 The general rule is that they should be as concise as possible.
 Specifically:
 * lines can be up to 130 characters long;
+* functions and methods that don't fit in one line should be split up with one argument per line;
 * all function bodies should be empty;
 * prefer ``...`` over ``pass``;
 * prefer ``...`` on the same line as the class/function signature;